Managing Your Boss * Classic Reprint * Hardcopy * (Empowerment) 9-pages $8.95

-The reprint is available for sale from the HBR for $9.95, but ODT had the HBR print several thousand custom copies for use in our "Managing Your Boss" seminars, and we have surplus copies available for only $1 each.
+The reprint is available for sale from the HBR for $8.95, but ODT had the HBR print several thousand custom copies for use in our "Managing Your Boss" seminars, and we have small supply of copies remaining.
 This is the exact same article, but includes some promotional material about ODT's training and consulting services.
-HBR's copyright was respected, and these are available only until we sell the last ones we printed in 1990.
+HBR's copyright was respected, and these are available only until we distribute the last ones we printed in 1990.

 ODT began as consulting and training company in the field of Employee Empowerment and "Upward Influence", and soon developed a series of training modules on "How to Receive a Performance Appraisal", "How to Receive a Delegated Assignment", "How to Increase Your Personal Power", "Self-Directed Work Teams", as well as a series of instrumented feedback tools and workshops to help communication up (PRIME Match), downward (PRIME Search), and with peers (PRIME Peer).
-These tools are currently being digitized and are available HERE.
+These tools have been digitized and are available HERE.